devesh-dkp/Obstacle-Avoiding-Vehicle/README.md

-#Obstacle Avoiding Vehicle using Ultrasonic Sensor and Arduino Uno
+# Obstacle Avoiding Vehicle using Ultrasonic Sensor and Arduino Uno
+Video Link of Demonstration : https://youtu.be/lKiydLxQVFQ